PoisotLab/ms_network_prediction/manuscript.md

 the false omission/discovery being artificially worse, and specifically decrease our confidence in predicted interactions.

-In response to the general problem of biases in classifiers, many metrics have been proposed to measure binary-classifiers [see @tbl:validation;
+In response to the general problem of biases in classifiers, many metrics have been proposed to measure binary-classifiers [@Gu2009EvaMea;
-@Gu2009EvaMea; @Drummond2006CosCur] and are indicative of how well the model performs with regards to some aspect of accuracy, sensitivity, specificity and/or precision.
+@Drummond2006CosCur] and are indicative of how well the model performs with regards to some aspect of accuracy, sensitivity, specificity and/or precision [@tbl:validation].
 Ultimately the choice of metric will depend on the intended use of the model: there is not a single definition of "success", but rather different interpretation of what sources of error are acceptable for a given application.